acdh-oeaw/parthenos_discovery/README.md

 MANDATORY

 ### multi values in querPy

 Additionally, there exists also the feature of inserting multiple values into any field of a query collections file.
-Such multi values are defined as lists and querPy will create from such lists individiual fields for each, e.g. one could define
+Such multi values are defined as lists embedded in a bigger list.
+Then querPy will create from such lists individiual fields for each, e.g. one could define

 ```
 output_format = ["csv","xml"]
 ```

-Note that this way the field must be defined as a list itself!
+And querPy would create then collection files with all their contents identical except for one having csv and the other xml as defined output_format, which can be useful if one wants to have multiple executions of queries which are very similar to each other except for minor differences which can be encoded in such a way.

-And querPy would create then collection files with all their contents identical except for one having csv and the other xml as defined output_format.
 Multi values can also be used inside of strings, e.g. inside sparql queries (where again the whole query-text would be a list with some string first, then the list of multi values, then some string again):

 ```